amirouche/scheme.rs/specification/index.md

 #### Quasiquotation

-(quasiquote *qq template*)  syntax
-``qq template  syntax
-unquote  auxiliary syntax
-`' `  auxiliary syntax
-unquote-splicing  auxiliary syntax
-`' ``'`  auxiliary syntax
+> `(quasiquote qq template)` *syntax*

+> `qq_template` *syntax*

+> `unquote` *auxiliary syntax*

+> `'` *auxiliary syntax*

+> `unquote-splicing` *auxiliary syntax*

+> ` *auxiliary syntax*

 “Quasiquote” expressions are useful for constructing a list or vector structure when some but not all of the desired structure is known in advance.
 If no commas appear within the qq template, the result of evaluating ``qq template is equivalent to the result of evaluating `’`qq template.
 If a comma appears within the qq template, however, the expression following the comma is evaluated (“unquoted”) and its result is inserted into the structure instead of the comma and the expression.
 If a comma appears followed without intervening whitespace by a commercial at-sign (`'`), then it is an error if the following expression does not evaluate to a list; the opening and closing parentheses of the list are then “stripped away” and the elements of the list are inserted in place of the comma at-sign expression sequence.
 A comma at-sign normally appears only within a list or vector qq template.

 *Note:* In order to unquote an identifier beginning with @, it is necessary to use either an explicit unquote or to put whitespace after